Tervicke/Tolstoy/specs.md

 Topic - whatever topic was sent in the packet
 Payload - whatever message was sent in the packet

-2. #### connection request
+2. #### server packet
-The client socket is connected , The broker will start handling the upcoming packets Type - 1
-Topic - Ignored
-Payload - Ignored
+This is a server packet sent to all the subscribers with the topic name and the message Type - 2
+Topic - The topic in which u are subscribed and the message is sent in Payload - The message

-3. #### disconnection request
+3. #### publish request
-The client socket is disconnected and the broker wont handle any future packets Type - 3
+the payload will be sent to every subscriber subscribed to the topic provided in the packet Type - 4
-Topic - Ignored
+Topic - Topic to publish the message
-Message - Ignored
+Message - Message to be published